 It’s important for landlords to have a working understanding of the Fair Housing Act of 1988.
 Modern society has become extremely litigious.
 If a potential tenant is passed over for non-discriminatory reasons but falls under one of the protected categories, a landlord could find her or himself fending off an unwarranted lawsuit.

-Landlords in large metro markets who don’t want to deal with the threat of potential lawsuit can consider partnering with Blueground as an alternative.
-Blueground offers an array of elegant, furnished apartments in major international hubs as New York City, Boston, Athens, and Istanbul.
+Landlords in large metro markets who don’t want to deal with the threat of a potential lawsuit can consider partnering with Blueground as an alternative.
+Blueground offers an array of elegant, furnished apartments in major international hubs as New York City, Los Angeles, San Francisco, Athens, Dubai, Istanbul and more.

 Blueground leases and furnishes high-quality properties, renting them out to senior business travelers on a medium and long-term stay basis.
 We take a lot of the common problems out of managing a rental property, also optimizing yield and property value.
 If you are a landlord looking for a better solution, contact Blueground for additional information.